k2662/ffmpeg/README.md

 ../path/to/repository/build.sh
 ```

+You can use the following parameters
+- `-SKIP_TEST=YES` for skipping the tests after compiling

 After the execution a new folder called "out" exists.
 It contains the compiled FFmpeg binary (in the bin sub-folder).
 The ffmpeg-success.zip contains also all binary files of FFmpeg.